What are voting polls?

 Irrespective of whether the campaign is political or not, benchmark voting polls serve multiple purposes.

-- Every candidate gets a clear understanding of their stature in the voting race before putting in any efforts in campaigning activities.
+- A benchmark poll helps election candidates in gaining a clear understanding of where they stand in the voting race before putting in any effort in campaigning activities.

-- Brushfire Voting Poll: This voting poll method is conducted between benchmark and tracking voting polls.
-The frequency of brushfire polls depends on the budget of the campaign and also on the intensity of competition.
-The main focus of this voting poll will be how many people are likely to vote for a candidate.
+A poll conducted between benchmark and tracking polls is called as brushfire voting polls.
+Often, the frequency of brushfire polls depends on the budget of the campaign as well as on the intensity of competition.
+The main focus of brushfire polls is to determine the number of people voting in favor of the candidate who is conducting the polls.

-- When candidates are interested to understand the progression they achieved in the election campaign in lieu with the demographics they create a poll and distribute it.
-Apart from knowing their progress, they also endup with the information about electorates who will definitely vote for and against them.
+- When candidates are interested to understand the progress they achieved in the election campaign within a demographic, they create a brushfire poll and distribute it.
+Apart from knowing their progress, they also end up with the information about electorates who will vote for and against them.

-- In this method, a lot of candidates usually force central challengers to give up and join a stronger candidate.
+- In a brushfire poll, a lot of candidates usually force central challengers to give up and join a stronger candidate.

 Voting Poll Questions